Last Updated on April 1, 2022 by Editorial Team

 Expecting a child to soak up the whole dictionary is beyond realism.
 Teachers need to understand the learning needs and mold the methods to make the process easier, playful, and captivating.
 I personally feel that forcing the kid to dig into the dictionary and learn meanings does not help much.
 The process only tests the memory power and the learning is quite likely to fade away.
 While working with little toddlers trying to mouth different words, I found that:

 - Multisensory approach broadens horizons: We all know very well by now that reading and writing difficulties exist.
-Hence, using more than one channels of taking inputs (tactile, aural, visual) may make teaching vocabulary more accommodating.
+Hence, using more than one channel of taking inputs (tactile, aural, visual) may make teaching vocabulary more accommodating.

 That is why manipulatives fit the teaching process like a glove!